A Comprehensive Guide to the H1B Visa: Your Path to a US Career Skip to main content Skip to footer

 H-1B Visa Process Step by Step Guide

 Applying for an H-1B visa is a multi-step process that requires meticulous planning and thorough documentation.
-Here is a breakdown:
+For cap-subject cases, the electronic registration step comes first; only selected registrations may proceed to full petition filing.

 Step 1: Secure a Job Offer: